unusedguy123/unusedguy123/README.md

-- 👋 Hi, I’m @summondiyh
+- 👋 Hi, I’m Richard
-- 📫 How to reach me @unused_guy069
+- 📫 How to reach me @r1chd_

 <!---
 unusedguy123/unusedguy123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.